|Height:||262.00+ ft||(79.86+ m)||Elevation:||236 ft (72 m)||GPS Latitude:||41.35218|

-Notes: ARCo Giant, named after Arcata Redwood Company (ARCo) which owned the tree before Redwood National Park was established on October 2, 1968, is the 9th largest single-stem coast redwood and the 2nd largest (largest single-stem) tree in Redwood National Park (excludes Jedediah Smith Redwoods and Prairie Creek Redwoods State Parks).
+Notes: ARCo Giant, named after Arcata Redwood Company (ARCo) which owned the tree before Redwood National Park was established on October 2, 1968, is the 12th largest coast redwood and the 2nd largest tree in Redwood National Park (excludes Jedediah Smith Redwoods and Prairie Creek Redwoods State Parks).
 Although ARCo Giant grows near Prairie Creek, the tree is considered part of Redwood National Park because it grows just outside the southern border of Prairie Creek Redwoods State Park.

 National Geographic Society senior scientist Paul A. Zahl included a